monadplus/bdm-project/comparison.md

 - Spark has native support for it (https://github.com/raphaelbrugier/spark-mongo-example/blob/master/src/main/scala/com/github/rbrugier/MongoSparkMain.scala).
 - It's a (limited) data processing framework by itself.
+- Indexex.
 - Native support for json.
+- Can be used as ~RDBMS

 **Cons:**

 - MongoDB is a limited data processing framework by itself.
 So adding Spark over it is kind of redundant and mongoDB is not well known for its storage architecture.
 I do not see us using mongoDB's queries and then running spark over these results since we can do the same over Spark and much more.
+Antoni added that maybe it is not a bad idea to use Spark over mongoDB since we could take advantage of mongo's indexes.
+- mongoDB goes to RAM.
+Spark goes to RAM.
+Everything in RAM.

 | MongoDB                   | HBase               |
 |---------------------------|---------------------|